Warning: This post is heavy on the lovely photos, simply because we have visited the most beautiful beach we have ever seen.

 Our island hopping plan through the Bahamas was roughly to work up to the north of an island, hop up to the next one up, etc, etc. The hopping off point to leave Long Island was to be Calabash Bay, a long day’s sail from Clarence Town but do-able before sunset – all being well.

 L set his phone alarm for 6am – I don’t use mine as I will just wake up thinking I need to drive down the motorway to sell someone some desks.
-By 7am I was doing my bit which is to get the anchor up our of the sandy bottom using the electric winch and then start giving the course to steer to L on the wheel.
+By 7am I was doing my bit which is to get the anchor up from off the sandy bottom using the electric winch and then start giving the course to steer to L on the wheel.

 Being open to the Atlantic ocean swell which builds for 1000’s of miles, the east coast is pretty bumpy and that day was no exception despite an OK wind forecast.
 As the hours passed we slammed up and down, safe in our sturdy catamaran and clipped on with harnesses at all times, but uncomfortable all the same.